 The best web-based UX design encourages word of mouth recommendations.
 The ease of use of a well-designed site or application and the usefulness of it will encourage people to tell others about the product.
 A part of UX design is to make sharing easy.
 A free recommendation from a user is far more powerful than a paid for the advertisement.

 UX Design Reduces Development Costs

 UX design keeps a project within budget and reduces development costs.
-UX design includes extensive user research, prototyping and usability testing.
+UX design includes extensive user research, prototyping, and usability testing.
 This ensures that development time is targeted on the areas of functionality that matter.
 This focused approach means better initial design specs, less risk of feature creep, and more relevant content.
-It greatly recuses the need for last minute redesigns and enhancements.
+It greatly recuses the need for last-minute redesigns and enhancements.

 UX Design Reduces Internal Costs

-UX design is end user focussed from the outset.
+UX design is end-user focussed from the outset.
 That concentrates design and development effort on what users want, not on what developers think they want.
-As well as saving money on development costs, UX design stops businesses wasting internal resources.
+As well as saving money on development costs, UX design stops businesses from wasting internal resources.
 For example, UX design will help identify the products that people want.
-This would allow sales and marketing efforts to be focussed on the profitable products, rather than the less profitable ones.
+This would allow sales and marketing efforts to be focussed on profitable products, rather than the less profitable ones.
 It also reduces support costs by reducing the need for manual intervention.

 UX Design Increases Profits